 Where Are VET Courses Offered?

 VET courses are offered through both public and private RTOs, generally via TAFE and private training providers.
 Some VET courses are delivered through Australian Apprenticeships and Traineeships, which enable students to gain structured on-the-job training as a major part of their study.
-Along with these institutions, VET training is also accessible through participating schools, as well as external community educational centres.
+Along with these institutions, VET training and is also accessible through participating schools, as well as external community educational centres.
 VET courses are offered all across Australia, and qualifications recognised across the nation, everywhere from Melbourne, Hobart and Cannes to regional NSW.

 VET Entry Requirements

 To be eligible to enter the VET system for further study, students are usually required to have completed a degree of study that is equivalent to Year 10, 11 or 12.
 Sometimes, students may need to pass basic literacy and numeracy requirements.
 Also, depending on the industry area, some creative courses that include design or art may also need a submission of a portfolio to be considered.
-Other requirements may need to be fulfilled, depending on the course provider and nature of study.
+Other requirements may need to be fulfilled, depending on the course provider and the nature of study.
 To find out this information, it is best to contact your course provider via an enquiry form.

 Higher Education Pathways